- Start Here

 - How To Order

 Find out what you're getting into.
 Many helpful books and DVDs are available about airplane modeling.
 Or, before attempting the "real thing," you can try your hand at one of the R/C flying simulators available for your PC.
-There are a number to choose from – one of the best is Great Planes RealFlight 7!
+There are a number to choose from – one of the best is Great Planes RealFlight 7.5!
+In addition to a wide variety of airplanes, it also offers plenty of heli and multi-rotor aircraft options for you to fly.
 If you prefer to fly with a "real" model first, check out the helpful Starter Airplanes tab above.

 Find an instructor.